 Income is defined as wages, dividends, interest, and other income in the form of payments.
 Wealth is defined as assets including; cars, houses, property, savings accounts, stocks, and bonds.
 While each of these can generate its own income when sold, taxes are often paid only after the asset in question is sold.

 A progressive taxation, such as the system used in the United States and collected by the IRS, is thought to be a good taxation method and, in principle, it is.
 Many other countries use a flat tax system in which everyone pays a set rate or percentage of taxes based on their income.
 There are no deductions and no loopholes.
 The taxpayers simply calculate how much their taxes are based on a given percentage and pay their taxes.
 There is also another form of progressive taxation in which the percentage increases along with the individual’s income or ability to pay.
-To date, these principles of taxation are considered to be among the fairest in the world.
+To date, these two principles of taxation are considered to be among the fairest in the world.